Calorie Calculator

 Calculating Your Daily Calorie Needs

 Weight management ultimately comes down to a simple mathematical equation: Energy In vs. Energy Out.
 The Calorie Calculator above reveals your Total Daily Energy Expenditure (TDEE)—essentially, the fuel your body needs to maintain your current weight.
+In my online practice, I consistently observe that clients who accurately determine their baseline TDEE achieve far more sustainable fat loss.
 This number is the starting line for your nutrition journey.

 A calorie is simply a unit of energy we get from food.
 TDEE (Total Daily Energy Expenditure) is the total energy your body burns in a day to survive, move, digest food, and exercise.
 To lose weight, you must eat below this number; to gain weight, you must eat above it.

-The calculation involves two main steps, which our tool handles automatically using the scientific Mifflin-St Jeor equation:
+The calculation involves two main steps, which our tool handles automatically using the scientific Harris-Benedict equation:

 • Activity Factor: We multiply your BMR by your daily activity level (sedentary job, athlete, etc.) to determine your TDEE.